fajieyuan/SIGIR2021_Conure/README.md

 ---------------------------------------------------

-conure_tp_t1.py: Conure is trained on Task1 and then is pruned after convergence.
+conure_tp_t1.py: Conure is trained on Task1, and once converged it will be pruned.

 conure_ret_t1.py: Conure retrains the pruned architecture of Task1

-conure_tp_t2.py: Conure is trained on Task2 and then is pruned after convergence.
+conure_tp_t2.py: Conure is trained on Task2 and once converged it will be pruned.

 conure_ret_t2.py: Conure retrains the pruned architecture of Task2